jx2bandito/jVenture/README.md

 ### User stories: <br />
-* Options can update Joel's courage, add items, show dialogue, and/or change scene.<br />
+* Options can update Joel's courage, add items, show dialogue, and/or change scene.
-* Different BGM plays depending on which scene is currently rendered. <br />
+* Different BGM plays depending on which scene is currently rendered.
-* BGM does not restart if two scenes share the same music. <br />
+* BGM does not restart if two scenes share the same music.
 * Dialogue has a typing effect.
-Dialogue's initial delay and typing delay can be adjusted (within code). <br />
+Dialogue's initial delay and typing delay can be adjusted (within code).
-* Some options have dynamic results based on Joel's courage and items (e.g. "Order Fish Taco" -> "You Obtain Fish Taco!" vs "You already have a Fish Taco.").<br />
+* Some options have dynamic results based on Joel's courage and items (e.g. "Order Fish Taco" -> "You Obtain Fish Taco!" vs "You already have a Fish Taco.").
-* Dialogue can also be displayed before a scene changes and/or immediately after a new scene renders.<br />
+* Dialogue can also be displayed before a scene changes and/or immediately after a new scene renders.
-* A different scene transition is used when rendering a battle scene. <br /><br />
+* A different scene transition is used when rendering a battle scene.
-* GSAP is used for battle animations.
+* GreenSock is used for battle animations.
-* Design is reasonably responsive.<br /><br />
+* Design is reasonably responsive.

 ###  To do: <br />
-* Possibly separate presentational components and container components. <br />
+* Possibly separate presentational components and container components.
-* Place style objects in different files. <br />
+* Place style objects in different files.
-* Add more scenes. <br />
+* Add more scenes.